yangshunzhi1994/CNN-RIS/README.md

 # Expression-Clasification
 AntCNN::Improved CNN for Edge Computing  Devices and Its Applications on Facial Expression  Clasification
+EdgeCNN: Convolutional Neural Network Classification Model with small inputs for Edge Computing (The name of the paper.)

 Datasets and AntCNN-G's trained models can be obtained in the following two ways：